-BROOKLYN, N.Y. — The St. Joseph's College (Brooklyn) Head Women's Soccer Coach Gary Lawson welcomed more members to the incoming class with Rachel Rocha, Nicole Pantaleon, Samantha Rom, Rebecca De Rosa, Emily Farrell, and Alexandra Rowland making financial deposits and signing the NCAA celebratory form.
+BROOKLYN, N.Y. — The St. Joseph's College (Brooklyn) Head Women's Soccer Coach Gary Lawson welcomed more members to the incoming class with Rachel Rocha, Samantha Rom, Rebecca De Rosa, Emily Farrell, Alexandra Rowland and Anisah Molic making financial deposits and signing the NCAA celebratory form.
 The six join Deserae Sequeira and Lisa Loschiavo who signed their forms earlier this year.

 Hometown: Linden, N.J.